cdahmedeh/TopRoms/README.md

 [Sets](./docs/SETS.md) - Sets and Systems included in TopRoms

+## Discussions

+Have discussions about TopRoms in the new [GitHub Discussions](https://github.com/cdahmedeh/TopRoms/discussions) section above.
+You can talk about TopRoms here!
+Make recommendations to be added to the next edition of TopRoms.
+Share how you use TopRoms with your setup!

 ## Suggestions

-If you have a game to suggest, please leave me an email at toproms@cdahmedeh.net .
-Keep in mind, your suggestions should be backed by an external source such as a blog or magazine.
+If you have a game to suggest, leave a note in the [GitHub discussions](https://github.com/cdahmedeh/TopRoms/discussions) or email me at toproms@cdahmedeh.net

 ## Learn More